 over 2 years by Linda 4 / 5The gardens are stunning.
 The castle is also nice with a lot of history - http://www.everycastle.com/Sissinghurst-Castle.html - but only one room could be visited when we were there.

-almost 4 years by Sean Will 5 / 5quite simply - one of the best gardens in Kent!!
+about 4 years by Sean Will 5 / 5quite simply - one of the best gardens in Kent!!

 about 4 years by Lorraine G 5 / 5Stunning.
 The gardens are looking spectacular with wonderful colours and structure at every turn.
 World class.
 Well done to the National Trust team for looking after Sissinghurst so well.